Cuban Missile Crisis: Resolution

-With this background, when Khrushchev heard Kennedy's threats relayed by Robert Kennedy to Soviet Ambassador Dobrynin, he immediately drafted his acceptance of Kennedy's latest terms from his dacha without involving the Politburo, as he had previously, and had them immediately broadcast over Radio Moscow, which he believed the US would hear.
-In that broadcast at 9:00 am EST, on October 28, Khrushchev stated that "the Soviet government, in addition to previously issued instructions on the cessation of further work at the building sites for the weapons, has issued a new order on the dismantling of the weapons which you describe as 'offensive' and their crating and return to the Soviet Union."
-At 10:00 am, October 28, Kennedy first learned of Khrushchev's solution to the crisis with the US removing the 15 Jupiters in Turkey and the Soviets would remove the rockets from Cuba.
+With this background, when Khrushchev heard of Kennedy's threats as relayed by Robert Kennedy to Soviet Ambassador Dobrynin, he immediately drafted his acceptance of Kennedy's latest terms from his dacha without involving the Politburo, as he had previously, and had them immediately broadcast over Radio Moscow, which he believed the US would hear.
+In that broadcast at 9:00 am EST, on 28 October 1962, Khrushchev stated that "the Soviet government, in addition to previously issued instructions on the cessation of further work at the building sites for the weapons, has issued a new order on the dismantling of the weapons which you describe as 'offensive' and their crating and return to the Soviet Union."
+At 10:00 am on 28 October, Kennedy first learned of Khrushchev's solution to the crisis: the US would remove the 15 Jupiters in Turkey and the Soviets would remove the missiles from Cuba.
 Khrushchev had made the offer in a public statement for the world to hear.
-Despite almost solid opposition from his senior advisers, Kennedy quickly embraced the Soviet offer.
+Despite almost solid opposition from his senior advisers, Kennedy accepted the Soviet offer.
 "This is a pretty good play of his," Kennedy said, according to a tape recording that he made secretly of the Cabinet Room meeting.
 Kennedy had deployed the Jupiters in March 1962, causing a stream of angry outbursts from Khrushchev.
 "Most people will think this is a rather even trade and we ought to take advantage of it," Kennedy said.
-Vice President Lyndon Johnson was the first to endorse the missile swap but others continued to oppose the offer.
+Vice President Lyndon Johnson was the first to endorse the missile swap, but others continued to oppose it.
 Finally, Kennedy ended the debate.
 "We can't very well invade Cuba with all its toil and blood," Kennedy said, "when we could have gotten them out by making a deal on the same missiles on Turkey.
 If that's part of the record, then you don't have a very good war."

 Kennedy immediately responded to Khrushchev's letter, issuing a statement calling it "an important and constructive contribution to peace".
 He continued this with a formal letter:

-Kennedy's planned statement would also contain suggestions he had received from his adviser Schlesinger Jr. in a "Memorandum for the President" describing the "Post Mortem on Cuba".
+Kennedy's planned statement would also contain suggestions he had received from his adviser Arthur Schlesinger Jr. in a "Memorandum for the President" describing the "Post Mortem on Cuba".

-On October 28, Kennedy participated in telephone conversations with Eisenhower and fellow former US President Harry Truman.
+On 28 October, Kennedy participated in telephone conversations with Eisenhower and fellow former US President Harry Truman.
 In these calls, Kennedy revealed that he thought the crisis would result in the two superpowers being "toe to toe" in Berlin by the end of the following month and expressed concern that the Soviet setback in Cuba would "make things tougher" there.
 He also informed his predecessors that he had rejected the public Soviet offer to withdraw from Cuba in exchange for the withdrawal of US missiles from Turkey.